AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 It verifies that:

-- The historical data matches the data in the app circuit's public inputs.
 - The transaction context matches the one in the transaction request.

+> The historical data must align with the data used in the app circuit, as verified [earlier](#verifying-the-app-circuit-public-inputs).

 ## Private Inputs